Service Standards and Complaints Procedure

 The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves, they will look at your complaint independently, they will also ask for my file and check that you have tried to resolve your complaint first through our firms’ complaints procedures.

 Within 6 months of receiving a final response from Horsman Solicitors to your compliant, is when you must take your complaint to the Legal Ombudsman.
-If you fail to comply with these time-scales the Legal Ombudsman will not normally consider your complaint of which your complaint should be no more than six years from the date of act/omission or no more than 3 years from when you should reasonably have known there was a cause for complaint.
+If you fail to comply with these time-scales the Legal Ombudsman will not normally consider your complaint of which your complaint should be no more than one year from the date of act/omission, although they do have a level of discretion to allow out of time complaints beyond the one year.

 The Legal Ombudsman can be contacted at: